 Imagine you're a baker preparing for a grand celebration.
 You have 180 delightful cookies to arrange on platters, but you want each platter to have the same number of cookies.
-How many cookies can you put on each platter?
+Also, how many cookies can you put on each platter?
 This seemingly simple question leads us into the fascinating world of factors.
 Understanding factors is not just a mathematical exercise; it's a fundamental concept that helps us understand numbers, simplify fractions, and solve many real-world problems.

 Main Subheading: Understanding Factors and Their Significance